Electrician Prices

 Regulation effect

-Safer board standards, certificate requirements, and EV-related compliance work added scope even when the visible job looked similar to prior years.
+Safer board standards, certificate requirements, smoke alarm legislation changes, and EV-related compliance work added scope even when the visible job looked similar to prior years.
+States requiring switchboard upgrades for any notifiable work have driven up the average job value.

 The practical takeaway is that electrician pricing is rising fastest on jobs that combine scarce licensed labour with compliance-heavy scope: switchboards, EV charging, rewires, and larger retrofit packages.
 Raw cable and switchgear costs matter, but the larger 2026 pricing jump is usually the amount of diagnosis, testing, certificates, and site coordination attached to the job compared with 2024.